 Instructors will often teach a technique in one class, allow time to practice, and then move onto to another technique by the next class.
 This puts the responsibility on the student to practice these techniques between classes.

-Therefore, although BJJ is not physically hard to learn, the dedication required to improve your technique can be difficult for many people.
+Therefore, despite the fact that BJJ is not physically hard to learn, the total commitment required to further develop your technique can be hard for some individuals.